MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: MCMC Methods for Functions

 \subsection{Metropolis-Within-Gibbs: Random Truncation and Sieve Priors}

-We will also use Metropolis-Within-Gibbs to construct sampling algorithms which alternate between updating the coefficients $\xi=\{\xi_i\}_{i=1}^{\infty}$ in \eqref{eq:KL3} or \eqref{eq:KL5}, and the integer $d_u$, for \eqref{eq:KL3}, or the infinite sequence $\chi=\{\chi_i\}_{i=1}^{\infty}$ for \eqref{eq:KL5}.
-In words we alternate between the coefficients in the expansion of a function, and the parameters determining which parameters are active.
+We will also use Metropolis-within-Gibbs to construct sampling algorithms which alternate between updating the coefficients $\xi=\{\xi_i\}_{i=1}^{\infty}$ in (\ref{eqKL3}) or (\ref{eqKL5}), and the integer $d_u$, for (\ref{eqKL3}), or the infinite sequence $\chi=\{\chi_i\}_{i=1}^{\infty}$ for (\ref{eqKL5}).
+In words, we alternate between the coefficients in the expansion of a function and the parameters determining which parameters are active.

-If we employ the non-Gaussian prior with draws given by \eqref{eq:KL3} then the negative log likelihood $\Phi$ can be viewed as a function of $(\xi,d_u)$ and it is natural to consider Metropolis-within-Gibbs methods which are based on the conditional distributions for $\xi|d_u$ and $d_u|\xi.$ Note that, under the prior, $\xi$ and $d_u$ are independent with $\xi \sim \mu_{0,\xi}:=\cN(0,\cC)$ and $d_u \sim \mu_{0,d_u}$, the latter being supported on $\bbN$ with $p(i)=\bbP(d_u=i).$ For fixed $d_u$ we have
+If we employ the non-Gaussian prior with draws given by (\ref{eqKL3}), then the negative log likelihood $\Phi$ can be viewed as a function of $(\xi,d_u)$ and it is natural to consider Metropolis-within-Gibbs methods which are based on the conditional distributions for $\xi|d_u$ and $d_u|\xi$.
+Note that, under the prior, $\xi$ and $d_u$ are independent with $\xi\sim\mu_{0,\xi}:=\cN(0,\cC)$ and $d_u \sim\mu_{0,d_u}$, the latter being supported on $\bbN$ with $p(i)= \bbP(d_u=i)$.
+For fixed $d_u$ we have

-with $\Phi(u)$ rewritten as a function of $\xi$ and $d_u$ via the expansion \eqref{eq:KL3}.
-This measure can be sampled by any of the preceding Metropolis-Hastings methods designed in the case with Gaussian $\mu_0$.
+with $\Phi(u)$ rewritten as a function of $\xi$ and $d_u$ via the expansion (\ref{eqKL3}).
+This measure can be sampled by any of the preceding Metropolis--Hastings methods designed in the case with Gaussian $\mu_0$.
 For fixed $\xi$ we have

-A natural biased random walk for $d_u|\xi$ arises by proposing moves from a random walk on $\bbN$ which satisfies detailed balance with respect to the distribution $p(i)$.
+A natural biased random walk for $d_u|\xi$ arises by proposing moves from a random walk on $\bbN$ which satisfies detailed balance with respect to the distribution~$p(i)$.
 The acceptance probability is then

-Variants on this are possible and, if $p(i)$ is monotonic decreasing, a simple random walk proposal on the integers, with local moves $d_u \to d_v=d_u\pm 1,$ is straightforward to implement.
-Of course different proposal stencils can give improved mixing properties, but we employ this particular random walk for expository purposes.
+Variants on this are possible and, if $p(i)$ is monotonic decreasing, a simple random walk proposal on the integers, with local moves $d_u \to d_v=d_u\pm1$, is straightforward to implement.
+Of course, different proposal stencils can give improved mixing properties, but we employ this particular random walk for expository purposes.

-If, instead of \eqref{eq:KL3}, we use the non-Gaussian sieve prior defined by equation \eqref{eq:KL5}, the prior and posterior measures may be viewed as measures on $u = \left( \left\{ \xi_i \right\}_{i=1}^\infty, \left\{ \chi_j \right\}_{j=1}^\infty \right)$.
-These variables may be modified as stated above via Metropolis-within-Gibbs for sampling the conditional distributions $\xi | \chi$ and $\chi | \xi $.
-If, for example, the proposal for $\chi | \xi $ is reversible with respect to the prior on $\xi$ then the acceptance probability for this move is given by
+If, instead of (\ref{eqKL3}), we use the non-Gaussian sieve prior defined by equation (\ref{eqKL5}), the prior and posterior measures may be viewed as measures on $u = ( \{ \xi_i \} _{i=1}^\infty, \{ \chi_j \}_{j=1}^\infty )$.
+These variables may be modified as stated above via Metropolis-within-Gibbs for sampling the conditional distributions $\xi | \chi$ and $\chi| \xi$.
+If, for example, the proposal for $\chi| \xi$ is reversible with respect to the prior on $\xi$, then the acceptance probability for this move is given by